aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 ### Compact Font Format ###

-Compact Font Format or CFF is also known as `Type 2` font format, or `CFF/Type 2` font format.
+`Compact Font Format` or `CFF` is also known as `Type 2` font format, or `CFF/Type 2` font format.
-It is said that CFF  is not exactly the font format.
+It is said that `CFF`  is not exactly the font format.
 It is the way to compress other font formats, like Type 1.

 It offers a notable space saving.

 The pcinzip of CFF work is that it works as a container to hold several fonts together as one unit.
 This unit is called FontSet.

-Like Type 1 and TrueType fonts, CFF also uses hinting.
-It uses the same methods to represent hints as Type 1, but they are easier and cleaner to write in code.
+Like `Type 1` and `TrueType` formats, `CFF` also uses hinting.
+It uses the same methods to represent hints as `Type 1`, but they are easier and cleaner to write in code.

-In comparison to Type 1, has CFF gained:
+In comparison to `Type 1`, has `CFF` gained:
 - Operators to constructions (hstem3, flex, hint replacements, counter controls), some not necessary operators were deleted.
 - The size of the code was reduced.
 - Were added new features like oblique flex, more arithmetic operations, etc.